CitrineInformatics/citrine-python/docs/source/formulations_example.rst

 Ingesting Data
 --------------

 ..
-Warning:: Ingesting data to GEMD is best done with additional tooling to automate the process.
+Warning:: Ingesting data to GEMD is most easily done with additional tooling to automate the process.

 Although we will not describe every step of the data ingestion process, we will highlight several data objects and their inter-connections.
-Perhaps most crucial are the `attribute templates` that correspond to the parameters of the blending process and the properties of the ingredients/formulations.
+Perhaps most crucial are the `attribute templates`, which correspond to the parameters of the blending process and the properties of the ingredients/formulations.
 The name, bounds, and units on these templates will later be matched to descriptors in the AI Engine.
 Make sure to set the bounds wide enough to encompass all anticipated use cases of the templates.